“The harder the struggle, the more glorious the triumph.” Swami Sivananda

 Webinars are web-based seminars where your customers can see a conference using video conferencing software.
 The reason why webinars are so good in the discovery phase is that they are interactive.
 You can give, receive, and discuss information in real-time.
 This personal medium is ideal for gaining trust from prospects.

 What is big content?
 These are 3000+ word blog posts, the kind that Neil Patel recommends.
 Why does this content succor the discovery stage?
-This kind of content dominates search engines, particularly if your on-page SEO is in place.
-The higher you rank in search engines, the easier is to get more people at the top of the funnel.
+Simply because this kind of content dominates search engines.
+If you use any keyword finder tool (e.g. KWFinder), you will quickly find out that most of the blog posts that are ranking in the top 10 search results in Google for a particular keyword are really long, in-depth articles.
+In other words: high-quality content = high rankings in search engines = more people at the top of the funnel.

 Guides are always a fan favorite.
 They provide great information alongside a reader-friendly format.
 They are perfect for scanning, which a lot prospects do in the discovery stage.
 You can’t go wrong with these.